Choosing the best flea and tick collar for dogs is one of the most important purchases you will make for your pet.

 Fleas and ticks are just two of the most common and resistant parasites that can infect and infest dogs.

-Unfortunately, many of the disease-carrying microorganisms hosted by these parasites are transmissible to humans, so that we too suffer if our dogs have these parasites on their bodies.
+Unfortunately, fleas are bad this year and many of the disease-carrying microorganisms hosted by these parasites are transmissible to humans, so that we too suffer if our dogs have these parasites on their bodies.

 The best way to solve the problem of fleas and ticks, is to use specific medications or purchase drops such as Advantix and Frontline to apply to the pet’s back.